 Poor diet and nutritional deficiencies are associated with major causes of morbidity and mortality including, but not limited to osteoporosis, sarcopenia (age-related muscle loss), cardiovascular disease, hypertension, type 2 diabetes and some types of cancer.
 Osteoporosis and sarcopenia are major public health problems in the United States with direct medical costs of approximately $17 billion and $18.5 billion per year respectively.
 These diseases of the musculoskeletal system lead to falls, related fractures, disability, loss of independence, frailty and even death.
-Adequate nutrition is important in achieving and maintaining optimal bone mass and preserving muscle strength and physical function with agin.
+Adequate nutrition is important in achieving and maintaining optimal bone mass and preserving muscle strength and physical function with aging.
 Nutrition has always played a central role in prevention and treatment for chronic diseases, and our work moves these ideas beyond the current boundaries to inform dietary recommendations for older adults.
 The goal of the Nutrition Program at the Hinda and Arthur Marcus Institute for Aging Research is to focus on prevention, early detection, and intervention of these diseases through nutrition research, training, and education.

 Osteoporosis, Fractures and Falls

 Osteoporosis is considered a major public health threat for an estimated 44 million Americans, or half of those aged 50 and older.
 An estimated 10 million in the U.S. already have the disease.
-Women are at higher risk than men.
-Another 34 million Americans have low bone density, putting them at increased risk for osteoporosis and fractures, especially of the hip, spine and wrist.
-About one-quarter of those who suffer a hip fracture die within a year of the injury.
 Osteoporosis-related fractures were responsible for an estimated $19 billion in health care costs in 2005, with that figure expected to increase to $25 billion by 2025.